vim-scripts/tsuquyomi/README.md

 ### Show references
 Type `<C-^>` in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol under the cursor is referenced.

-Alternatively, call the Ex comand `:TsuquyomiReferences`.
+Alternatively, call the Ex command `:TsuquyomiReferences`.

 ### Show quickfix
 When a buffer is saved, Tsuquyomi checks syntax and semantics.